hyperjumptech/grule-rule-engine/README.md

 }
 ```

-# What is RuleEngine?
+# What is RuleEngine
----

-There are no better explanation compared to the article authored by Martin Fowler.
+There isn't a better explanation than the article authored by Martin Fowler.
 You can read the article here ([RulesEngine by Martin Fowler](https://martinfowler.com/bliki/RulesEngine.html)).

-Taken from **TutorialsPoint** website (with very slight modification),
+Taken from **TutorialsPoint** website (with slight modifications),

-**Grule** is Rule Engine or a Production Rule System that uses the rule-based approach to implement and Expert System.
-Expert Systems are knowledge-based systems that use knowledge representation to process acquired knowledge into a knowledge base that can be used for reasoning.
+**Grule** Rule Engine is a Production Rule System that uses the rule-based approach to implement an Expert System.
+Expert Systems are knowledge-based systems that use knowledge representations to process acquired knowledge into a knowledge base that can be used for reasoning.

 A Production Rule System is Turing complete with a focus on knowledge representation to express propositional and first-order logic in a concise, non-ambiguous and declarative manner.